arduino731/vanVlymenList/readme.md

-#YelpCamp
+#vanVlymenList

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add vanVlymenList Page that lists all vanVlymenList

-Each Campground has:
+Each vanVlymenList has:
    * Name
    * Image